timwestwood/NoNewItems/README.md

 By default, the plugin will consider items from the original God Wars dungeon and the armour reward from the easy Varrock diary as new because they weren't present in the game at the time of the backup used to create OSRS.
 But as these were actually added to the main game in 2007 and may be considered "old school" by many players, there is a toggle to allow such items.
 Similarly, the plugin will default to recolouring:
 - the coin pouches from pickpocketing that replaced coins as part of an update to tackle botting/autoclicking;
 - the stackable, tier-specific reward caskets from clue scrolls that replaced the original reward caskets;
+- the bird nests containing seeds (both the standard type and those from Wyson) that replaced the old seed nests when the drop tables were updated;
 - Old School bonds, which players may rely on for their membership;

 but these can be toggled too.